 Our Analysis and Test Results

-To determine which router came out on top, we bought the best available and tested them side-by-side, ranking and scoring their performance in five weighted metrics.
-These metrics are Ease of Use, Features, 2.4 GHz.
+We bought the best available and tested them side-by-side, ranking and scoring their performance in five weighted metrics.
+These are Ease of Use, Features, 2.4 GHz.
 Throughput, 5 GHz.
-Throughput, and Range, with the following sections describing how the Asus performed against its peers.
+Throughput, and Range, with the following sections describing how the ASUS RT-AC88U performed against its peers.

 Comprising the most weight out of all of the testing metrics, our Features metric takes credit for 25% of the overall score.
-We awarded points based on if the router had certain features, notably the presence of MU-MIMO, beamforming, the ability to turn the indicator LEDs on and off, the number of LAN and USB ports, and if there is the ability to wirelessly reset the router.
-The Asus did very well, meriting it an 8 out of 10 for their performance, which compared quite favorably with the rest of the pack.
+We awarded points based on if the router had certain features, notably the presence of MU-MIMO, beamforming, the ability to turn the indicator LEDs on and off, the number of LAN and USB ports, and if there is the ability to reset the router wirelessly.
+The ASUS RT-AC88U did very well comparing quite favorably with the rest of the pack.

-First off, the Asus earned some immediate points by having both MU-MIMO and beamforming capabilities.
-These features are explained more in-depth in our Buying Advice article, but these features act to dramatically increase the overall speed of your network, especially if there are multiple devices on your network.
+First off, the ASUS RT-AC88U earned some immediate points by having both MU-MIMO and beamforming capabilities.
+These features are explained more in-depth in our Buying Advice article.
+These features act to dramatically increase the overall speed of your network, especially if there are multiple devices on your network.

-The Asus is dual-band, having both 2.4 GHz. and 5 GHz. capabilities and conforms to the 802.11ac wireless specification, as well as supports IPv6.
-In terms of security, this router supports WPA/WPA2 Personal, WPA/ WPA2 Enterprise, WEP, TKIP and AES Encryptions and has 512 MB of DDR3 RAM.
-You can also set up an unsecured guest network if you have company over and the Asus has a built-in VPN network.
+The ASUS RT-AC88U is dual-band, having 2.4 GHz. and 5 GHz. capabilities and conforms to the 802.11ac wireless specification and supports IPv6.
+In terms of security, this router supports WPA/WPA2 Personal, WPA/ WPA2 Enterprise, WEP, TKIP, and AES Encryptions and has 512 MB of DDR3 RAM.
+You can also set up an unsecured guest network if you have company over, and the ASUS RT-AC88U has a built-in VPN network.

-Next, we looked at if you are able to remotely reset the router.
-This is particularly handy if you are planning on stashing this product in an out of the way location, as cycling the power is the first step to solving most connectivity issues and doing it remotely allows you to leave the router in its concealed location.
-We also tested the ability to control the brightness of the indicator LEDs, finding that you can turn them all off, or on, with the press of a button on the front of the router.
+Next, we looked at if you can remotely reset the router.
+This feature is particularly handy if you are planning on stashing this product out of the way in the corner of your home office.
+Cycling the power is the first step to solving most connectivity issues, and doing it remotely allows you to leave the router in its concealed location.
+We also tested the ability to control the brightness of the indicator LEDs, finding that you can turn them all off or on with the press of a button on the front of the router.

 Ease of Use

-We did find this interface to be very straightforward and easy to use — definitely one of the best of the entire group.
-The Asus also has parental controls, which were relatively easy to set up, though it did take us a little bit of extra time to locate this feature in the menus.
+We found this interface to be straightforward to use — the ASUS RT-AC88U is one of the best among the WiFi routers we tested for ease of use.
+This router also has parental controls, which were relatively easy to set up, though it took us a little extra time to locate this feature in the menus.

-We particularly like that the content controls gave you tons of versatility, allowing you to restrict content by genre, rather than having to try the accomplish the somewhat impossible task of entering the web address of every site that you want to block access to.
-You can also limit internet access by time and you can set specific devices for these controls to apply to, rather than applying them to everyone on the network.
+We particularly like that the content controls gave you tons of versatility, allowing you to restrict content by genre rather than trying to accomplish the somewhat impossible task of entering the web address of every site that you want to block access to.
+You can also limit internet access by time, and you can set specific devices for these controls to apply to, rather than applying them to everyone on the network.

-The Asus also gives you the option to set up guest networks for this router.
+The ASUS RT-AC88U also lets you set up guest networks for this router.
 You can enable up to six networks, three per bandwidth.
-You also have the option of setting a password for each one or leaving them unsecured, as well as setting a time limit for how long the internet will be available through these networks.
+You also have the option of setting a password for each one or leaving them unsecured and setting a time limit for how long the internet will be available through these networks.

-For adaptive, you select what mode best suits your uses, such as gaming, media streaming, or web surfing, and the router will automatically prioritize devices to optimize your network for your uses.
-Traditional lets you manually set the device priority and bandwidth limiter allows you to limit the maximum upload and download speed for each device.
+Finally, this device supports QoS, or Quality of Service, and has one of the easiest to use implementations of this that we have seen.
+You can select between adaptive, traditional, or bandwidth limiters.
+For adaptive, you select what mode best suits your uses, such as gaming, media streaming, or web surfing.
+The router will automatically prioritize devices to optimize your network for your uses.
+Traditional lets you manually set the device priority, and bandwidth limiter allows you to limit the maximum upload and download speed for each device.

 2.4 GHz.
 Throughput

-This metric accounts for 20% of the overall score and evaluates the Asus on how quickly it can transmit data over the 2.4 GHz. band.
-The Asus earned a 5 out of 10 for its performance — while this may seem on the low side, it actually tied for the second-highest score of the group.
+This metric accounts for 20% of the overall score and evaluates the ASUS RT-AC88U on how quickly it can transmit data over the 2.4 GHz. band.
+The ASUS RT-AC88U's performance may seem on the low side.

 However, it did not do quite as well in the obstructed version of the test.
-This time, there was a wall between the computer and router, with the relative performance of the Asus dropping slightly, as highlighted in the following chart.
+This time, there was a wall between the computer and router, with the relative performance of the ASUS RT-AC88U dropping slightly, as highlighted in the following chart.

-The Asus continued to perform quite well in the medium distance tests, again delivering a second-tier performance.
-The Asus averaged about 39 Mbits/s in the line of sight test, comparing quite favorably with the rest of the group.
+The ASUS RT-AC88U continued to perform quite well in the medium distance tests, again delivering a second-tier performance.
+The ASUS RT-AC88U averaged about 39 Mbits/s in the line of sight test, comparing quite favorably with the rest.

-This test was done with about 35' separating the router and the computer, with a wall and solid door blocking the signal for the obstructed version of the test.
-The Asus was relatively unaffected by this, clocking in at 38 Mbits/s.
+We did the obstructed test with about 35' separating the router and the computer, with a wall and solid door blocking the signal for the obstructed version of the test.
+The ASUS RT-AC88U was relatively unaffected by this, clocking in at 38 Mbits/s.

 5 GHz.
 Throughput

-Similar to the previous metric, this metric also is responsible for 20% of the overall score.
-We used the identical set of tests as the previous metric, this time conducting them using the Asus's 5 GHz. band.
-The Asus again did reasonably well, earning a 6 out of 10 for its performance.
+Similar to the previous metric, this metric is responsible for 20% of the overall score.
+We used an identical set of tests as the previous metric, this time conducting them using the ASUS RT-AC88U's 5 GHz. band.
+Again, this router did reasonably well.

 Finally, we did the long-distance throughput test.
-The Asus did very well, delivering an average rate of 37 Mbits/s — the fourth-fastest of the entire group.
+The ASUS RT-AC88U did very well, delivering an average rate of 37 Mbits/s — the fourth-fastest of the entire group.

 To test this, we selected a 5-minute video on YouTube, then streamed it on our test computer at set distances away from the router in 720p and noted when the stream became interrupted.
-When using the Asus, we were able to play the video at a whopping 158'.
+When using the ASUS RT-AC88U, we were able to play the video at a whopping 158'.

-All in all, the Asus RT-AC88U is the top performing router that we have tested, earning the title of Best Overall Router and an Editors' Choice award.
-While this model didn't take home the top spot in our throughput or range tests, it should provide more than enough performance for most people and is extremely easy to use.
+Overall, the ASUS RT-AC88U is a top-performing router.
+While this model didn't take home the top spot in our throughput or range tests, it is extremely easy to use, offers many features and functions, and should provide more than enough performance for most homes and offices.

 — David Wise and Austin Palmer